tonyelewis/puppet/README.md

 ## Stuff to Add

+* Conan settings.yml (need to run a conan command to create it and then need to add flavours)
+* Conan bincrafters (`conan remote add bincrafters https://api.bintray.com/conan/bincrafters/public-conan`)
 * Had to install download of CMake 3.12 on Ubuntu 18.04 LTS on bigslide and put link in `~/bin` - but maybe future Ubuntu releases will have &ge; 3.12?
 * Consider adding the following to git config (or does this now just work with `git mergetool`?):
       [merge]